slin18/Google-Pagerank/README.md

 Newman, Mark E. J. Networks: An Introduction.
 Oxford: Oxford U, 2015.
 Print.
 Chapter 7.4

 This is for Cal Poly Math Senior Project Spring 2017
+Credit: Breylor Grout, Sam Lin

 Let me know your comments and issues and